-To waive the enrollment in the student insurance plan, visit United Healthcare's Student Center for UTHSC to begin.
+To waive the enrollment in the student insurance plan, visit United Healthcare's Student Center for UTHSC.
 On that page look for the UTHSC Waiver Request Form link.
 If you have personal health insurance policy and do not wish to enroll in the University Student Insurance Plan, you must complete the online waiver to opt out.
 Waiver forms are also available at the United Healthcare's Student Center link at https://studentcenter.uhcsr.com/uthsc.
 You will be able to print a confirmation once the waiver has been submitted.
 IF YOUR WAIVER IS NOT RETURNED WITHIN 14 DAYS OF THE BEGINNING OF THE TERM, YOUR ACCOUNT MAY BE BILLED FOR HEALTH INSURANCE AND THIS FEE WILL NOT BE RE-FUNDABLE.
+Online students are ineligible for the campus based health insurance and are exempt from this requirement - please contact the bursar's office if problems arise.